JCTec/AdmisionesMayab/readme.md

-Sistema de Admisiones para la Anahuac Mayab
+# DEPRECATED

+This was going to be the System for Admissions in the University Anahuac Mayab (Curently on Hold).